PlayFPN FAQ

 • Players can be on more than one roster, hence a guest player process is not required.

-• The players on a team's roster prior to the start of an event, is their official roster for that event.
+• The players on a team's roster prior to the start of an event is their official roster for that event.
 However, a player cannot play for more than one team in a tournament other than in exhibition games.

 What is the season and playing age determination dates?

 • The season runs from 9/1 to 8/31.
 Each fall, teams will be required to make a new team for the new season (9/1 to 8/31).
-However, Jan.
-1 of the season will be used to determine playing age for the full season.
-So, whatever the actual age of the player is on Jan.
-1 will be that player’s playing age for the entire season.

 What are the PlayFPN bat rules?